unahouExosite/docs/guides/create-product.md

 1. Click on "+ NEW PRODUCT."

 1. Name your product.
-Note: Your product name cannot contain any capital letters.
+Note: your product name cannot contain any capital letters.

-1. Open the *Choose Starting Point* dropdown, select *Start from scratch*, and click the "ADD" button.
+1. Open the *Choose starting point* dropdown, select *Start from scratch*, and click the "ADD" button.
 In the next step you can use code to configure your product.

    ![new product](../assets/new_product_popup.png)

-Before continuing you will need to find the ID of the product you created.
+Before continuing, you will need to find the ID of the product you created.

 1. In Murano select *Products*.